John S. Service: Disloyalty charges

 FBI Director J. Edgar Hoover wrote that he thought he had an "airtight case" against Service.

-However, when the Justice Department submitted its evidence to a Federal Grand Jury, they elected to indict Jaffe, but, by a vote of 20-0, refused to indict Service.
+However, when the Justice Department submitted its evidence to a federal grand jury, they elected to indict Jaffe but, by a vote of 20–0, refused to indict Service.

 Service was subject to loyalty and security hearings every year from 1946 to 1951, with the exception of 1948.
 In each hearing, he was cleared of disloyalty or other wrongdoing.
-Charles Yost was one of the State Department officials, and friends, who testified on Service's behalf.
+Charles Yost was one of the State Department officials and friends who testified on Service's behalf.

 Five years after Amerasia, on March 14, Senator Joseph McCarthy accused Service of being a Communist sympathizer in the State Department.
 Service was cleared of the charges by the Senate Foreign Relations Subcommittee on the Investigation of Loyalty of State Department Employees, also known as the Tydings Committee.
 However, a final review board found "reasonable doubt" as to Service's loyalty, and Secretary of State Dean Acheson ordered his dismissal.
-In the "red scare" turmoil of the early 1950s, John P. Davies, and other diplomats were blamed for the fall of China to the Communists and were forced out of the State Department.
+In the "Red Scare" turmoil of the early 1950s, John P. Davies, and other diplomats were blamed for the fall of China to the Communists and were forced out of the State Department.

 Beginning in 1952, Service appealed his dismissal from the State Department.
 Service was eventually hired by Sarco International, a steam trap company.
 In 1955, Clement Wells, the owner who had hired Service, appointed him president of the company.
 Meanwhile, Service's case eventually came to the Supreme Court, which ruled in his favor unanimously.
-The Court held that Service's dismissal violated U.S. State Department procedures because the State Department's Loyalty Security Board found no evidence of Service being disloyal or a security risk.
+The Court held that Service's dismissal had violated State Department procedures because its Loyalty Security Board found no evidence of Service being disloyal or a security risk.